 Over a period of four years, the Courtauld Institute of Art conservation experts Stephen Rickerby and Lisa Shekede were able to restore the paintings to life.
 The conservation effort was divided into five sequential phases, with primary focus on stabilization throughout each phase.
 Through ground-breaking, safe, and effective conservation techniques the cleaning of the Biclinium now means that the remarkable artistry of this extremely fragile and vulnerable painting can be fully appreciated for the first time in its recent history.

 The preservation of this 2,000 year-old intricate and brightly-colored wall painting was unveiled on Wednesday, August 18th 2010, in a ceremony marking the conclusion of the final phase of the conservation effort.
-HRH Prince Raad Bin Zaid, Chief Chamberlain and Petra National Trust Chairman, Minister of Tourism S. Afanah, and Petra Development Region Tourism Authority Chief Commissioner N. Shraideh attended the unveiling, all anxious to get firsthand glimpse of the true beauty of this Nabataean culture.
+HRH Prince Raad Bin Zaid, Chairman of the Petra National Trust (PNT), Minister of Tourism S. Afanah, and Petra Development Region Tourism Authority Chief Commissioner N. Shraideh attended the unveiling of the paintings, all anxious to get firsthand glimpse of the true beauty of this Nabataean culture.